harithak/poetry/readme.md

 # Very Important Git Project
-This is a sample readme for this awesome project.
+This is a sample readme for this useful project.
+  * Some sample commits
+  * Useful for learning Git